 Even for content-management needs within an otherwise custom application, there are today many excellent “headless” CMSes, both commercial and open-source, such as Contentful, Prismic or Directus.
 All of these expose content-management interfaces and workflows that, as with WordPress, have far more man-hours invested in them than many organizations would have the wherewithal or interest to invest, while still allowing you to integrate with your own application at the deepest level through client libraries.

 This consideration of knowing not to build extends just as much to things like ops and infrastructure.
-Many organizations believe they need in-house ops solutions and an ops team to manage them.
+Many organizations believe they need in-house ops solutions, an ops team and a permanent or interim CIO to manage them.
 I have seen in-house ops solutions balloon literally into the millions of dollars while providing _extremely_ poor usability compared to third-party platforms.
 There is certainly a case for in-housing ops, but I feel it is more narrow than many organizations tend to believe.
 If your application deployment requirements can fit within a PaaS solutions like Heroku, Cloud66, Hatchbox, Rancher or others, carefully consider the cost of choosing such a solution vs. the cost of matching the usability and power of such a platform with an in-house one.

 This is ultimately the test for me.
 Building something custom is an investment, both in time upfront and time for ongoing maintenance.
 If a mature third-party platform has much more invested in it than you will ever be able to invest in your own alternative solution, and especially if the function that it fulfills isn’t the central competency of your organization, you will likely find significant leverage in not building in-house.